smithjd/sql-pet/src/1_test_postgres.md

     ## 31 15.0   8 301.0 335 3.54 3.570 14.60  0  1    5    8
     ## 32 21.4   4 121.0 109 4.11 2.780 18.60  1  1    4    2

-be sure to disconnect from Postgres before shutting down
+Be sure to disconnect from Postgres before shutting down

     dbDisconnect(con)

-close down the Docker container.
-Note that there’s a big difference between “stop” and “down”. `docker-compose stop` will keeps the contents of the Postgres database `docker-compose down` will delete the contents of the Postgres database in this case use:
+Close down the Docker container.
+Note that there’s a big difference between “stop” and “down”.

+`docker-compose stop` will keeps the contents of the Postgres database `docker-compose down` will delete the contents of the Postgres database in this case use:

     system2("docker-compose", "stop", stdout = TRUE, stderr = TRUE)